Vertical kilometer

 In skyrunning, a vertical kilometer is an uphill mountain running race with an elevation gain of 1,000 metres.
 The Vertical Kilometer World Circuit also defines it as covering less than 5 km.
 Trekking poles, which are allowed as optional accessories, are often used in vertical kilometer races.

 Related events include the Double Vertical Kilometer and Triple Vertical Kilometer.

 Records

-The official vertical km record belongs to Italian Philip Götsch, who in 2017 won the Kilomètre vertical de Fully with a time of 28:53.
+The official vertical km record belongs to Rémi Bonnet, who in 2025 won the Kilomètre vertical de Fully with a time of 27:21.

-In 2021, the men's FKT (Fastest Known Time) was set by Kilian Jornet at Vengetind, Norway with a time of 28:48.
+The previous world record was 28:53, set by Philip Götsch in 2017 in Fully.

-Up to 2017, the men's world record was 29:42, set in 2014 in Fully, Switzerland by Italian skyrunner Urban Zemmer (see Kilomètre vertical de Fully).
+The women's record belongs to Axelle Mollaret, who in 2025 won the Kilomètre vertical de Fully with a time of 32:52.